DiceTechJobs/ConceptualSearch/README.md

 Built using python 2.7.10.
 Untested with python 3

 ## Word2Vec
 The Word2Vec implementation is that of the excellent gensim package.
-Contains an exellent implementation of LSA, LDA, Word2Vec and some other machine learning algorithms.
+Contains fast implementations of LSA, LDA, Word2Vec and some other machine learning algorithms.

 https://radimrehurek.com/gensim/models/word2vec.html

-This is an excellent package for topic modelling, and learning semantic representations of documents and words.
+This is a great package for topic modelling, and learning semantic representations of documents and words.

 ## Using Pre-Trained Word Vectors
 Google released a set of pre-trained word vectors, trained on a 100 billion words of the google news corpus.
 For those of you that aren't focused in a specialized domain but on a very broad set of documents, such as companies building a news search engine (like Reuters, Bloomberg, Governmental agencies, etc) you can just use this pre-trained model instead.
 Then you can skip the first 3 steps, and go directly to using one of the step 4 scripts above that take a pre-trained model and compute output synonym files, and that's all you should need.
 This post describes where to get the pre-trained vectors: https://groups.google.com/forum/#!topic/gensim/_XLEbmoqVCg.
 You can then use gensim's Word2Vec's model.load functionality: